the-au-forml-lab/the-au-forml-lab.github.io/colloquium.md

 #### Videos

-All of the talks are recorded and posted on [Youtube](https://www.youtube.com/channel/UCk3G8P4NMeIdj1roMoCEi0Q/videos)
+All of the talks are recorded and posted on [Youtube](https://www.youtube.com/channel/UCk3G8P4NMeIdj1roMoCEi0Q/videos) or on the corresponding page for the Lightning Talk Series (browse the past editions below).

 #### Past Editions